Rhododendron ponticum: Invasive species

 A study in the journal Functional Ecology also showed that invasive rhododendron nectar was toxic to European honeybees (Apis mellifera), killing individuals within hours of consumption.
-It also paralyzed bees of the species Andrena carantonica (no named A. scotica, a solitary mining bee.
+It also paralyzed bees of the species Andrena carantonica, a solitary mining bee.
 Bees became paralysed and exhibited excessive grooming or other distress behaviours after feeding on Rhododendron nectar, and ate less food than bees fed a control nectar.
 In contrast the buff-tailed bumblebee (Bombus terrestris) was not affected by the rhododendron nectar.
 It is important not to see Rhododendron as a problem species for honey bees as they actually avoid the flowers owing to their ability to detect the toxin nectar.
-The toxicity is caused by grayanotoxin 1 which is one of several highly hydroxylated diterpenoid defence chemicals produced in the leaves of Rhododendron to protect against herbivores - e.g. the Thrips Heliothrips haemorrhoidalis.
-Some species of honey bee (Apis mellifera sub spp caucasica) tolerate the toxin and make so called mad-honey.
+The toxicity is caused by grayanotoxin 1 which is one of several highly hydroxylated diterpenoid defence chemicals produced in the leaves of Rhododendron to protect against herbivores – e.g. the Thrips Heliothrips haemorrhoidalis.
+Some species of honey bee (Apis mellifera sub spp caucasica) tolerate the toxin and make so-called "mad honey".